 The problems mentioned so far60 show that inter-sectoral coordination is not a simple task to perform, as it involves vertical and horizontal coordination (national and provincial objectives, global and specific objectives), as well as coordination of finance and financial pressures that arise from each development initiative such that financial programming has to be part of the issue of coordination.
 These problems, however, do not dilute the case for coordination as far as roads is concerned.
 On the contrary, they strengthen the case for coordination because they show how necessary it is to have a good look at the road programme and how to coordinate it in the province.
-Additionally, it is less difficult to find answers if the questions are clear and focused - thus, strategic inter-sectoral development pegs formulated with enough detail may help to coordinate the priorities of the basic road network with those of specific economic development poles.61 Finally, coordinated road strategy can also be seen as a tool to mobilising more financial resources to sustain an expanding road programme.
+Additionally, it is less difficult to find answers if the questions are clear and focused - thus, strategic inter-sectoral development pegs formulated with enough detail may help to coordinate the priorities of the basic road network with those of specific economic development poles.
+Finally, coordinated road strategy can also be seen as a tool to mobilising more financial resources to sustain an expanding road programme.
 A balance between toll roads and other (public) roads, and a link between roads and major and more dynamic sources of economic accumulation and growth would, certainly, increase financial resources available.
+Such a strategy could, also, mobilise partnerships with private companies to increase the road fund, which would be easier to do if roads and other private investments are better coordinated.
+Financial coordinated.